teiniker/teiniker-lectures-embedded-cicd/build-process/cxx/reverse-engineering/binaries/analysis-static/c-secret-static/README.md

 ```

 Assembly code is difficult to read, especially when it comes to large binary files.
-Analysis tools such as **Hopper** can be very helpful here.
+Analysis tools such as **Ghidra** can be very helpful here.
-Hopper can represent a binary in assembly, as data flow graph or pseudocode.
+Ghidra can represent a binary in assembly, as data flow graph or pseudocode.

 ![Hopper Pseudo Code](Hopper-Pseudocode.png)